c-stxrm/PROXYcache/README.md

 Content-Type: application/json

 {
-    "msg": "sample request to the mainline proxu"
+    "msg": "sample request to the mainline proxy"
 }
 ```